-If you’re an Accounting or Finance graduate, you will probably be setting your sights on a graduate job within Banking & Finance.
+If you’re an Accounting or Finance graduate, you will probably be setting your sights on a graduate job in Banking & Finance.

-Working in the fast-paced environment of finance means graduates who land accounting graduate jobs will encounter a whole host of different types of businesses and clients - and in The Accountancy Partnership's case, some of the biggest names in print; The Independent and The Sun.
+Working in the fast-paced world of finance means graduates who land accounting graduate jobs will encounter a whole host of different types of businesses and clients - and in The Accountancy Partnership's case, some of the biggest names in print; The Independent and The Sun.